phngbh/IMML/vignette.md

     conda.enabled = true
     process.conda = '~/miniconda3/envs/IMML/'

+If you want to use this framework on a cluster, which uses `slurm` for job-schedueling, your `nextflow.config` file might look something like
+this:

+    process {
+        executor = 'slurm'
+        cpus = 2
+        memory = '8GB' # make sure to assign enough RAM, otherwise the processes might freeze clusterOptions = '--partition=cpu_p --qos=cpu_normal --nice=10000' # flags passed to the sbatch command conda = '/home/your_dir/miniconda3/envs/IMML/'
+    }

 Input file paths and and parameters are specified in the `FS_config.yml` and `MT_config.yml` files.
 As an example this is part of the `FS_config.yml` file: